anjuna/etcd-cats-talk/README.md

 # Distributed Systems with Cats-Effect and ETCD

-This is the accompanying code for my talk given on 18th October 2023.
+This is the accompanying code for my talk given on 18th October 2023 at the London Scala User Group.
+Please find the slides under `content/`

 ### Wikipedia pages